 - 6.01 The crew consists of a boat driver and an observer. - 6.02 The minimum age for a driver shall be 18 years of age and the minimum age for an observer shall be 18 years of age. - 6.03 Either one or two skis may be used.
-But skis must be: - (a) In serviceable condition.
+But skis must be:

+In serviceable condition.
-(b) The skis must be fluorescent flame orange except fins and bindings and running surfaces for a minimum of 40 cms.
-The underside of the ski from the tip must be orange for at least 20cm.

-(c) Competitors may tape lower legs, feet or ankles, but not in a manner that would stop their feet coming free of the ski binders in the case of a fall.
+- (a)Structurally damaged skis i.e. splits, cracks or repairs will be disallowed. - (b)The skis must be fluorescent flame orange except fins and bindings and running surfaces for a minimum of 40cms.
+The underside of the ski from the tip must be orange for at least 20cm. - (c) Competitors may tape lower legs, feet or ankles, but not in a manner that would stop their feet coming free of the ski binders in the case of a fall.
 Legs, ankles or feet must not be taped directly to either the ski or binders.
-Any type of harness to stop free movement of legs, ankles or feet is prohibited.

-- 6.04 The minimum length of the tow line is 21 metres, including handles, with a maximum length of 75 metres also including handles.
-Length of ski tow line to be limited and governed by safety and venue. - 6.05 Either single or double handles may be used, ski ropes and handles to be part of skier's personal equipment. - 6.06 Life Jackets & Buoyancy Vests Skier
+Any type of harness to stop free movement of legs, ankles or feet is prohibited. - 6.04 The minimum length of the tow line is 21 metres, including handles, with a maximum length of 75 metres also including handles.
+Length of ski tow line to be limited and governed by safety and venue. - 6.05 Either single or double handles may be used, ski ropes and handles to be part of skier's personal equipment.